appuio/postgresql-simple-backup-container/README.md

 Full backups using `pg_basebackup` are available in the [postgresql-backup-container](https://github.com/appuio/postgresql-backup-container) repository.

 ## Different PostgreSQL versions
-Backup for different versions are provided:
+Backup for different PostgreSQL database versions are provided:
 * 9.5
 * 9.4
 * 9.2